TaherBatterywala/Heal-BridgeAI/README.md

 ## 🔮 Future Updates

-We are continuously working to enhance HealBridge AI with the following upcoming features:
+We are working to enhance HealBridge AI with the following upcoming features:

 - 🤖 **AI Chatbot Integration**
   - Instant health guidance and support